-Fuerteventura airport is a really nice airport in my opinion, and I have been to quite a few airports in my life.
+Fuerteventura airport is a really nice airport in my opinion, and I have been to quite a few airports around the world in my life.

 Fuerteventura airport is modern and large enough so that there is always somewhere to sit and wait for your flight, even during busy periods.

 The IATA Fuerteventura airport code is FUE airport and the ICAO code is GCFV.

 Fuerteventura Airport has grown considerably in the past 50 years.
 The current airport opened in 1969 and the first holiday flight was with Condor from Dusseldorf.
 Since then the terminal has undergone plenty of updates and extensions.